haskell/cabal/doc/cabal-project.rst

       index-state: @1474739268

       -- ISO8601 UTC timestamp format example
-      -- This format is used by 'cabal v2-configure' -- for storing `--index-state` values.
+      -- This format is used by 'cabal configure'
+      -- for storing `--index-state` values.
       index-state: 2016-09-24T17:47:48Z